First year student resources

 Math 115 and 116 require the placement exam, or completion of Math 111 or 112 at Yale.
 Typically, students place into Math 115 after completing a differential calculus course such as AP Calculus AB.

-Multivariable calculus
+Multivariable calculus (Math 120 and 121)

 Math 120 extends skills and knowledge you gain in single variable calculus to two and three variables.
 We will study how to graph surfaces and solids in three dimensions, differentiate and integrate functions of several variables, optimize functions of several variables (for example when maximizing profit in economics), we will learn how to integrate along curves and surfaces (for example when calculating how much energy a solar panel will generate while the sun is shining on it), and many other topics.

 Math 120 and 121 both cover multivariable calculus, and both can be used as pre-requisites for any course that requires Math 120.
 Math 121 places emphasis on applications to biology, and is particularly suitable for biology and pre-medical students.
+[Note for 2023-24: Math 121 will not be offered this year.]

 Math 120 and 121 require the placement exam or completion of Math 115 or 116 at Yale.
 Typically, students place into Math 120 after completing an integral calculus course, such as AP Calculus BC.

-Linear algebra and introduction to proofs
+Linear algebra and introduction to proofs (Math 225, 226 and 222)

 Math 225 is a linear algebra course, and a part of our introductory sequence into the math major.
 In linear algebra, you will learn key language and concepts used throughout pure mathematics as well as in a wide variety of applications.
 Linear algebra starts by studying systems of equations with many variables, and it builds a detailed understanding of how to work in abstract n-dimensional space.
 This version of linear algebra focuses on concepts, and provides an introduction to writing mathematical proofs.

 We also offer an intensive version of this course, Math 226, for students who are looking for an extra challenge.
 Math 226 will teach the same main topics as Math 225, but it may go into more depth, ask more challenging problems on homework and exams, or cover optional side topics.
+Both courses prepare students equally well for subsequent mathematics courses, or for using proofs, problem solving skills, and linear algebra in other fields.

 If you start in Math 226, and find that it is too time consuming, you can move to Math 225 until Midterm.
-You can read more about how moving between courses work in our Calculus FAQ.
+You can read more about how moving between courses work in our Calculus FAQ

-Real analysis
+Real analysis (Math 255 and 256)

 Math 255 is an introduction to real analysis, and a part of our introductory sequence into the math major.
 The topics are similar to differential and integral calculus, but it’s done in a rigorous way that focuses on proofs and details of the concepts that happen behind the scenes in calculus.
 Said differently, our calculus sequence teaches you how to use the tools of limits, derivatives, and integrals to solve a variety of problems, whereas this course teaches you how to build all of those tools from scratch.

 We also offer an intensive version of this course, Math 256, for students who are looking for an extra challenge.
 Math 256 will teach the same main topics as Math 255, but it may go into more depth, ask more challenging problems on homework and exams, or cover some optional side topics.
+Both courses prepare student equally well for subsequent math courses, or for using real analysis in other fields.

 Math 255 and 256 require prior completion of Math 225 or 226.

-Multivariable analysis
+Multivariable analysis (Math 302)

 Math 302 is a rigorous and exciting course that explores some of the beautiful connections between linear algebra and real analysis.
 For this reason, it is intended to be taken after completing 225/226 and 255/256.